Outdoor furniture trends in the UK: 6 styling tips for 2026

 Styling tip: Mix textures—such as rattan chairs with velvet cushions or aluminium frames with knitted throws—for a sophisticated outdoor lounge.

-6. Biophilic design
+6. Nature-inspired design

 Bringing nature into your outdoor space continues to be a dominant trend.
 Furniture that complements greenery, vertical gardens, and plant-filled corners creates a seamless indoor-outdoor flow.
-This approach works well for UK gardens of all sizes, enhancing tranquillity and wellbeing.
+This approach works beautifully for gardens of all sizes, enhancing a sense of tranquillity and visual calm.
+Styling tip: Integrate planters with built-in seating or bench-style flower boxes for a cohesive, nature-inspired look.

-Optimising your outdoor space in your UK home
+Optimising your outdoor layout